SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 ### Class Overview:
  - In this class, we will cover creating static web pages using HTML5 (HyperText Markup Language), applying styles and formatting to those pages using CSS (Cascading Style Sheets), Bootstrap, learning JavaScript and Jquery.
--  Finally tying it all together by creating dynamic web pages that use a combination of HTML5, CSS, Bootstrap, JavaScript & Jquery.
+-  Finally tying it all together by creating dynamic web pages that use a combination of HTML5, CSS, Bootstrap, JavaScript,Jquery, AJAX and PHP.

-If time permits towards the end we will review Angular framework and get familiar with single page web application.

 ### Grading Breakdown (due dates are tentative)
-- (10 %)  10 Labs, each worth 1%
+- (20 %)  10 Labs, each worth 2%
 - (2 % ) Class Participation
-- (48 %) 6 Assignments, each worth 8 %
+- (30 %) 6 Assignments, each worth 5 %
+- (8 % ) 16 Weekly quiz each worth 0.5% (We will not have quiz during the first week, spring break, prep week and final week)
 - (30 %) 3 Exams, each worth 10%
 - (10 %) Project (Group project, students can form their own group.
-Each group have maximum of 3 members)
+Each group can have maximum of 3 members)